firas-ben-thayer/yolo-serving-template/README.md

 - Add Dockerfile improvements and CI pipeline for automated tests and releases.
 - Add more endpoints for batch predictions, model reloading, and per-request options (thresholds, classes, ROI coordinates).

-Contributing
-- If you'd like to extend the template, open an issue or a PR describing the feature or adapter you want to add.

-License
-- This project currently has no license file.
-Add a `LICENSE` if you plan to publish.

-Contact
-- For questions about this template, open an issue in the repo or reach out to the maintainer.

 Enjoy this is v0 and intentionally small so it's easy to extend toward ROI / segmentation-first use cases.